robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

     def my_keyword():
         """Nothing more to see here."""

-Creating table of contents automatically
+Creating table of contents
-''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''

 With bigger libraries it is often useful to add a table of contents to the library introduction.
 When using the Robot Framework documentation format, this can be done automatically by adding a special `%TOC%` marker into a line on its own.
-The table of contents is created based on the top-level `section titles`_ (e.g. `= Section =`) used in the introduction.
-In addition to them, the TOC also gets links to the `automatically created sections`__ for shortcuts and keywords as well as for importing and tags sections when applicable.
+The table of contents is created based on the top-level `section headers`_ (e.g. `= Section =`) used in the introduction.
+In addition to them, the TOC also gets links to the `automatically created sections`__ for keywords and importing.

 .. sourcecode:: python